-Americans Hate Tingle: Lacus is a Base Breaker bordering on The Scrappy in the west.
+Americans Hate Tingle: Flay is a Base Breaker bordering on The Scrappy in the west.
 Not so much in Japan, where she's generally well-liked.
 Which is ironic since the director had actually thought she'd be the type of character to appeal to Western audiences, but things ended up reversed.

 Deader Than Disco: Seed's success spawned a sequel and a manga spinoff series, and even started talks that the CE timeline could become the new UC.
-However, a planned movie to wrap up the saga is in Development Hell, making creators and fans give up on the saga and move on to Gundam 00.
+However, a planned movie to wrap up the saga is in Development Hell, making creators and fans give up on the saga and move on to Mobile Suit Gundam 00.
 Today, if you ask Gundam fans of their opinion of Seed, you will get plenty of contrasting responses, and you certainly won’t find many fans of Destiny.

 Though the new HD remastered version of Seed that recently came out may have changed that.